 Uncontrolled diabetes often leads to biochemical imbalances that can cause acute life-threatening events, such as diabetic ketoacidosis and hyperosmolar (nonketotic) coma.

-People with diabetes are more susceptible to many other illnesses and, once they acquire these illnesses, often have worse prognoses.
+People with diabetes are more susceptible to many other illnesses and, once they acquire these illnesses, often tend to have a worse prognoses.